Glasgow Green: 21st century

 In 2004, the Green was host to the Download Festival Scotland, a live music festival featuring Metallica, Linkin Park, Korn, and Slipknot.
 In May 2014, the Green was the site of Radio 1's Big Weekend, the biggest free ticketed music event in Europe.
-The event featured some of the biggest acts in the world, and they performed to a total of over 50,000 spectators in the course of the weeekend.
+The event featured some of the biggest acts in the world, and they performed to a total of over 50,000 spectators in the course of the weekend.

 As part of the legacy of the 2014 Commonwealth Games, the Green became one of 27 sites in Glasgow to be protected by Fields in Trust through a legal "Minute of Agreement".
 The agreement aims to ensure that the Green will be preserved as public recreation land for future generations to enjoy.

 Since 2017, the Green has served as the venue for the music festival TRNSMT.

 The Green is also currently the home of the World Pipe Band Championships.

 The Green continues to host sporting events in addition to music events.
 The annual Great Scottish Run, which is generally held in early October, finishes up on the Green, with runners entering it through the historic McLennan Arch.